robert-graf/TotalVibeSegmentator/README.md

 git clone https://github.com/robert-graf/TotalVibeSegmentator.git
 cd TotalVibeSegmentator
 ```
+It should take less than 30 minutes to install, excluding installing conda/python.
+The longest time takes to install pytroch.
 ## Download

 Download the nnUNet weights automatically.
 They are put in `[Path to this project]/nnUNet/nnUNet_results/`.